 You obviously don’t own an apartment like you would a house or condo.
 You may be subjected to high rent increases if you aren’t living in a rent control area.

 You have to deal with other people’s messes.
 Our apartment maintenance staff got a workout cleaning out abandoned apartments or garbage left by uncaring residents who thought they were their maid service.
 An occasional giant cockroach would show up once in a while but that can happen anywhere you live.

 Apartment life is great if you live in a nice neighborhood but can be awful if you don’t.
 It’s worth paying a little extra for convenience and safety.

-As you can see in the photos, apartment life means putting up with weird decorating choices.
-Our building was recently repainted with bright orange accents to match the leasing company’s brand colors.
-Most of the tenants in our building were less than thrilled.
+You may have to put up with the apartment company’s weird decorating choices.
+Our building was repainted with bright orange accents to match the leasing company’s brand colors.
+Most of the tenants were less than thrilled with that choice.

 I moved out of my apartment after my partner passed away because the rent was too high to pay on my own.
 However, depending on where you live, rents can be reasonable and more affordable than renting a home, if you don’t own one yourself.
 It depends on your location.